conan-io/conan-io.github.io/_posts/2022-08-21-New-conan-release-1-51.markdown

 generator has support for components.
 We have made some improvements to the `CMakePresets` support.
 We added a new [MesonDeps](https://docs.conan.io/en/latest/reference/conanfile/tools/meson/mesondeps.html) generator.
-Finally, we continue to work in the transition to Conan 2.0 and this release brings lots of fixes to make the migration easier.
+Finally, we continue to work on the transition to Conan 2.0.
+This release brings several fixes to make the migration easier.

 Support for files in the local file system in conan.tools.files.download
 ------------------------------------------------------------------------

-Starting in Conan 1.51 the [download](https://docs.conan.io/en/latest/reference/conanfile/tools/files/downloads.html#conan-tools-files-download)
+Starting in Conan 1.51, the [download](https://docs.conan.io/en/latest/reference/conanfile/tools/files/downloads.html#conan-tools-files-download)
-tool can reference files located in the local file system.
+tool can reference files from the local file system.
 That means that [conan.tools.files.get()](https://docs.conan.io/en/latest/reference/conanfile/tools/files/downloads.html#conan-tools-files-get) will also work with local files.
-To use it in your recipes reference the file you want to get or download using the ``file:///<location>`` syntax like this:
+To use it in your recipes, reference the file you want to get or download using the ``file:///<location>`` syntax like this:

 ```python
 from conan import ConanFile